Defining SQL Queries

 method of many database drivers.

-See sqlite3 Cursor.executemany for an example.
+See sqlite3 Cursor.executemany

 In aiosql we can use this for a bulk publish method that operates over a list of blog entries.